 Jim Phelan: In that sense, we think about what the sociolinguists have taught us about turn taking and storytelling, right?
 So he succeeds in getting the floor, but there's also a kind of implicit promise, right?
 If we give up our attention, we'll get rewarded by giving it to this storyteller.

 Eyal Segal: I mean, before getting the floor, he's getting a seat.
-Notice that he's giving a seat in place instead of having to stand, which, you know, in a crowded compartment during a long ride is certainly something.
+Notice that he's given a sitting place instead of having to stand, which, you know, in a crowded compartment during a long ride is certainly something.
 I mean, that's, that's like immediately how his status improves, right?

 Jim Phelan: Exactly, right, the power of storytelling right there.
 Yeah, he gets a seat.
 He doesn't get the floor, the metaphorical floor, he gets the literal seat.
 Yeah, yeah.

-Eyal Segal: Going back to the floor, indeed, [00:46:00] talking of the social importance or power that someone gets by becoming a narrator, it's interesting to look at what the branch of study known as conversational analysis has to say on the topic of turn taking and conversation.
+Eyal Segal: Going back to the floor, indeed, [00:46:00] talking of the social importance or power that someone gets by becoming a narrator, it's interesting to look at what the branch of study known as conversational analysis has to say on the topic of turn taking in conversation.

 I mean, the procedures for regulating how participants in conversation get what's called the floor.
-Now, interesting point that's relevant to us is that a storyteller get some special privileges in a conversational situation.
+Now, the interesting point that's relevant to us is that a storyteller get some special privileges in a conversational situation.
 A speaker who wants to tell a story is asking permission to take a turn in the conversation whose length his audience will not be able to control by the normal turn taking techniques.

 So, in ratifying a speaker's request to tell a story, we as hearers agree to allow him an enormous advantage in the competition for terms.
-We waive a right to preempt the floor until the storyteller himself offers to give it up.
+We waive our right to preempt the floor until the storyteller himself offers to give it up.

 Jim Phelan: Yeah.

-Eyal Segal: Let's recall that in Baranovich Station, the speaker even manages to get the audience to ask him to tell the story, which throws him to even sharper relief his newly gained status.
+Eyal Segal: Let's recall that in Baranovich Station, the speaker even manages to get the audience to ask him to tell the story, which throws into even sharper relief his newly gained status.

 Jim Phelan: Yeah, [00:47:00] right.